Skip to main content

 As we get older these joints commonly get arthritic and the spine gets stiffer.
 This is a normal part of aging and will not necessarily cause pain.

 On MRI scans a common finding is “facet joint degeneration”.
-This sound alarming and often worries patients.
+This sounds alarming and often worries patients.
 However this is a common finding in the normal [ back pain free patients] population.

 Physiotherapy for facet joints